What We Can Treat.

 The first visit consists of taking a detailed case history including a full medical history.
 This ensures that you will receive the appropriate treatment for your condition and that there is no medical cause for your symptoms.
 Rarely patients are referred back to their GP for further investigation before treatment commences.

 If your condition is safe to treat you will be asked to perform a number of different movements to assess how the joints are moving.
-For this you may be asked to undress to your underwear to allow a clear view of your posture, to examine mobility, and conduct a range of tests, all of which help to clarify the condition and its underlying causes.
-However, if loose clothing is worn (track suit bottoms, shorts, leggings -No jeans!) we can generally move it around to be able to assess adequately without the need for you to undress.
+This allows us to examine mobility, and conduct a range of tests, all of which help to clarify the condition and its underlying causes.
+Please wear loose clothing such as track suit bottoms, shorts, leggings -No jeans!).
+Loose T-shirts and vests enable access to the shoulders.
+Please avoid sports bras as they make this difficult.
+We can generally move clothing around to be able to assess you adequately without the need for you to undress.

 Following some questioning about the changes to your condition a brief re-examination is made.
 The allows the progression of treatment to be assessed objectively and ensures that it is adapted accordingly.
 During these visits both hands-on treatment is provided as well as advice regarding exercises or lifestyle modifications that will assist in your recovery.
 Any questions you may have can be addressed along the way.

 This depends on the problem and its severity.
 In some cases, particularly when the pain is acute, then is more effective to see the patient again within a few days.
 Generally treatments are spaced roughly one week apart, although as the condition begins to improve they may be spaced more widely.

 Some patients feel that they benefit from visits on a regular basis despite the absence of any pain.
 In such cases they may chose to attend every few weeks or months for a check-up – a body MOT!

 Some of the techniques employed by osteopaths may occasionally provoke a mild discomfort during their application, but communication between the patient and osteopath means that this should never be to a degree that would be unpleasant.